-SETO works to to accelerate the development and deployment of solar technology to support an equitable transition to a decarbonized electricity system by 2035 and decarbonized energy sector by 2050.
+This FOA seeks applications to accelerate the development and deployment of solar technology to support an equitable transition to a decarbonized electricity system by 2035 and decarbonized energy sector by 2050.
 Achieving this goal will support the nationwide effort to meet the threat of climate change and ensure that all Americans benefit from the transition to a clean energy economy.

-Reducing the cost of solar is essential to accelerating solar deployment and affordably decarbonizing the grid.
-By 2030, SETO is committed to reaching aggressive, but achievable cost targets across all technology areas:
+Reducing the cost of solar energy is essential to accelerating solar deployment and affordably decarbonizing the grid.
+By 2030, SETO is committed to reaching aggressive but achievable cost targets across all market sectors: